Do GPUs Really Need New Tabular File Formats?: Introduction

-\myparagraph{Need for New File Formats?} The main goal of this work is to push the existing Parquet format to its practical limits before considering entirely new format designs for GPUs.
-Such a new file format would need to achieve performance beyond what is shown in~\Cref{fig:figure1}, a direction outside the scope of this work.
-Our goal is to thoroughly explore the performance potential within the Parquet specification and thus also establish a strong baseline upon which future file formats can be built.
-Recent work has also proposed better file formats for GPUs, but these efforts focus on improving in-GPU-memory decoding~\cite{DBLP:journals/pvldb/AfroozehB25,DBLP:conf/damon/HepkemaAFBM25,DBLP:conf/damon/AfroozehFB24,DBLP:journals/sigops/VonkHA25,futuredata-vortex}.
+\myparagraph{Need for New File Formats?} The goal of this work is to push the existing Parquet format to its practical limits before considering entirely new file-format designs for GPUs.
+Such formats would need to outperform the optimized Parquet configuration shown in~\Cref{fig:figure1}, rather than merely improving over the defaults, a direction beyond the scope of this work.
+Our aim instead is to thoroughly explore the performance potential already available within the Parquet specification and to establish a strong baseline for future GPU file formats.
+Recent work has also proposed new file formats for GPUs, but these efforts mainly target in-GPU-memory decoding~\cite{DBLP:journals/pvldb/AfroozehB25,DBLP:conf/damon/HepkemaAFBM25,DBLP:conf/damon/AfroozehFB24,DBLP:journals/sigops/VonkHA25,futuredata-vortex}.
 Their approach differs from this work in two ways.
 First, we evaluate practical scenarios by reading directly from SSDs rather than GPU memory.
-Second, we preserve the existing Parquet ecosystem while maintaining compatibility without requiring major changes.
+Second, we preserve the existing Parquet ecosystem while maintaining compatibility and~interoperability.

 \myparagraph{Contributions.} In this short paper, we present a set of insights and the first systematic evaluation of how Parquet configuration choices affect GPU scan performance.
-Based on these findings, we provide a Parquet rewriter tool\footnote{The Parquet rewriter tool is available at: \\ \url{https://github.com/DataManagementLab/ParquetRewriter}.} that transforms existing Parquet files into arbitrary configurations.
-Collectively, these insights with the tool provide the first guidance on optimizing Parquet for GPU databases, enabling substantial acceleration without requiring a completely new file format.
+We also provide a rewriter tool\footnote{The Parquet rewriter tool is available at: \\ \url{https://github.com/DataManagementLab/ParquetRewriter}.} that transforms Parquet files into arbitrary configurations.
+Collectively, our insights and tool provide the first practical guidance on optimizing Parquet for GPU databases, enabling substantial acceleration without requiring a completely new file~format.